Eating Disorder Management

 Specifically, are you looking to be faster, more explosive, and to have more stamina?
 If so, a comprehensive nutrition sports consultation is essential for reaching that “next level.”
 Wendy Sterling, MS, RD, CSSD, is a Registered Dietitian and Board Certified Specialist in Sports Nutrition.
 She works closely with athletes and teams across the country in order to enhance sports performance and gain a competitive edge.
 Wendy is the Team Nutritionist for the Oakland Athletics.
-Wendy is currently a Nutrition Consultant for the 2015 NBA Champions, the Golden State Warriors.
-She is currently the Sports Nutritionist at the Menlo School, in Menlo Park, California where she has developed an interactive sports nutrition curriculum for their athletes.
-Wendy was the Team Nutritionist for the NY Jets from 2006-2013, where she worked closely with the NFL players to improve endurance, speed, and explosiveness.
-She has consulted for the NY Islanders, Hofstra University Athletics, and was the Sports Nutritionist for Pro Hoops where she worked with basketball players looking to enter the NBA draft.
+Wendy has consulted for the Golden State Warriors and was the Team Nutritionist for the NY Jets from 2006-2013, where she worked closely with the NFL players to improve endurance, speed, and explosiveness.
+Wendy has also consulted for the Menlo School, in Menlo Park, California where she has developed an interactive sports nutrition curriculum for their athletes.
+She has consulted for the Santa Clara Aquamaids, NY Islanders, Hofstra University Athletics, and was the Sports Nutritionist for Pro Hoops where she worked with basketball players looking to enter the NBA draft.
 She works closely with Sports Agencies from all over the country to help prepare players for the Combine/Draft.

 Athletes and Eating Disorders

 There is a higher incidence of eating disorders present among athletes vs. non athletes.
 Physical activity helps to improve mood, reduce stress and anxiety, increase energy, longevity, and can help improve body image.
 However, in the context of an eating disorder, the benefits of exercise can backfire, intensifying one’s preoccupation with food, weight, and shape, while increasing obsessiveness and compulsiveness around the need to exercise.
 Frequent physical activity, paired with a limited or restricted diet, can greatly impair performance, increase risk for injury, or worse, lead to serious medical consequences.
+Wendy can help athletes maximize performance and gain an advantage by boosting endurance, energy, and recovery.
 Wendy has worked in the eating disorder field for close to 20 years, and can help address dietary issues as they relate to sports performance.